dhmmasson/testDrivenDevelopment/Pandora-»-Instructions.md

 			save_in_array([start, end])

 	## FILTERING #########################
-    # filter the saved plateaus to know if the
+    # filter the saved plateaus to know if they
     # are long enough in time to be considered
     for start, end in array:
     	if time_between(start, end) > 60 			# !Important: threshold of 60